 Docker Container: The Benefits

-There are so many benefits to running a development environment which doesn’t care what device or operating system you’re using.
+There are so many benefits to running a development environment that doesn’t care what device or operating system you’re using.
 Here are some of our favorites.

 Utilizing a platform that works the same way across multiple environments eliminates so much stress.
 Your entire team is working in the same way, regardless of the server, machine or operating system they are using.
 There’s no back-and-forth between staff working through platform issues; simply create images that will transform into containers when deployed – on any device.